Withdrawal & Recovery

 The first week involves specific, predictable physical symptoms.
 Having the right supplies on hand prevents the "I feel terrible and have nothing to deal with it" spiral that leads to relapse.

-Get these before your quit date: healthy snacks you can eat when your appetite is absent (crackers, bananas, toast, broth, anything mild), herbal tea or decaf options for the evenings when you would normally smoke, a journal or notebook for tracking how you feel, and over-the-counter melatonin if you want a mild sleep support option.
+Get these before your quit date: healthy snacks you can eat when your appetite is absent (crackers, bananas, toast, broth, anything mild), herbal tea or decaf options for the evenings when you would normally smoke, a journal or notebook for tracking how you feel, and over-the-counter melatonin if you want a mild sleep support option (see the full guide on supplements that may help during withdrawal).
 Some people find that having something to do with their hands helps, so consider gum, a stress ball, or something tactile.

 Know What Is Coming